 You don’t need any prior experience of yoga to practice Postnatal Yoga and it doesn’t matter if you haven’t practiced Pregnancy Yoga or Postnatal Yoga in the past.
 It’s best to rest for at least 6 weeks after the birth of your baby before coming to a group postnatal class and regular attendance is encouraged in order to promote progressive recovery.

-The classes also offer a steady progression to enable you to transition to my Hatha Yoga classes when you’re ready, whether you’ve practiced yoga before your pregnancy or not.
+The classes also offer a steady progression to enable you to transition to our Hatha Yoga classes when you’re ready, whether you’ve practiced yoga before your pregnancy or not.

-If you’d like to practice Postnatal Yoga prior to 6 weeks after the birth of your baby, I offer private tuition in your home at any time after the birth so that I can work closely with you on a one-to-one basis.
+If you’d like to practice Postnatal Yoga prior to 6 weeks after the birth of your baby, we offer private tuition in your home at any time after the birth so that we can work closely with you on a one-to-one basis.
 The classes can be with or without your baby’s involvement.

 WHAT TO EXPECT